-The UC Botanical Garden at Berkeley presented a month-long series of weekly symposia on the Science of Cannabis.
+The UC Botanical Garden presented a month-long series of weekly symposia on the Science of Cannabis in February 2018.
 While the lines between the scientific and social issues surrounding Cannabis can be porous, the focus on this symposium will be to disseminate knowledge based upon scientific research.
-The lectures were recorded and available for you to view.
+Watch recorded lectures here.

 The Environmental Impact of Large Scale Cannabis Cultivation · Amanda Reiman, PhD

 The Genetics of Cannabis Breeds · Mowgli Holmes, PhD